Monument Valley, Utah, United States Guide

 Day Trips

-Approximately 1 hour 30 minutes driving Mexican Hat is a small, quirky town named after the distinctive sombrero-shaped rock formation just outside of town.
+Approximately 45 minutes by car (including travel from Monument Valley to Mexican Hat) Mexican Hat is a small, quirky town named after the sombrero-shaped rock formation just north of it.
 It's a great place to experience the raw beauty of the desert landscape and enjoy a slower pace of life.
-The San Juan River winds its way through the area, offering opportunities for rafting and kayaking.
+The San Juan River meanders through the area, offering opportunities for rafting and kayaking.
+The town itself has a few shops and restaurants, providing a taste of local culture.

 Travel Time